Jorisdevries/FermiGridUtilities/README.md

 The script will also fetch the correct grid certificates for you, submit the relevant grid jobs, and display their progress.
 In addition, POT information is collected **only** for those jobs that produces a usable .pndr as output and is reported as the script finishes running.
 The POT output is also saved to file in `saved_pot_output.txt`.

 The resulting .pndr files are automatically retrieved from the grid output subdirectories and moved to `/pnfs/uboone/scratch/users/${user_name}/${project_name}_collected_pndr`.

+# Debugging

+It is possible for the kx509 user proxy to become corrupted.
+When this happens, you will see Python errors that end in 'TypeError: 'NoneType' object is not iterable'.
+To fix this issue, enter `jobsub_rm --user=$user_name` and remove the listed file for which the filename begins with `/tmp/x509up_`.
+After this, `run.sh` should work as normal.